TakashiSasaki/ns-3-nat/src/internet/doc/ipv4-nat.rst

    ============= Subsection (#.#.#)
    ############# Paragraph (no number)

-Network address translation(NAT) is a process of altering the source/destination ip address of a packet in order to make it routable over a network.
-This is usually applied when packets are passed through a public network.
+Network address translation (NAT) is a process of altering the source/destination IP address of a packet in order to make it routable over a network.
+This is usually applied when packets are passed from a private address realm to a public network.
-Network address translation is also used in ip address hiding where hosts can be on the ip behind the nat device and cannot be directly connected to from an external network.
-NAT also comes with a number of variants in terms of what felid of the packet is put through NAT(e.g. Port Numbers) or the directions of the NAT(e.g. Unidirectional vs Bidirectional).
+Network address translation is also used in IP address hiding where hosts can be on the address behind the NAT device and cannot be directly reached from an external network.
+NAT also comes with a number of variants in terms of what fieldd of the packet is translated through the NAT (e.g. port numbers) or the directions of the NAT (e.g. unidirectional vs bidirectional).

+While NAT is mainly deployed for operational purposes (managing IP address space), the inclusion of simulation models of NAT may be helpful to developers of peer-to-peer applications for ns-3 who wish to evaluate the NAT traversal aspects of the application.

 Model Description
 *****************